OptimalBits/ground/Readme.md

 ##Events

-Events in ground try to mimick the EventEmitter object from early versions of nodejs.
+Events in ground try to mimick the EventEmitter object from early versions of NodeJS.

 One important consideration to keep in mind is that ground events are propagated inmediately i.e., they do not wait for the next event loop.
 The reason for this is to provide high performance and responsivity.
 The major implication of this is that you have always to place your listeners after you emit, otherwise the event will be missed.

 ##Property bindings